The Inward Investment and International Taxation Review: Ecuador

 Special deductions are granted for five years for expenses incurred in training aimed at research, development and innovation conducted by medium-sized companies, as well for the expenses of such companies aimed at improving productivity or incurred during travel for commercial promotion and access to international markets.

-Newly incorporated companies that have their activities in cities other than the urban areas of Quito and Guayaquil, and that are carrying out food production, forestry and products thereof, or are producing or involved in metal mechanisms, petrochemicals, pharmaceuticals, tourism, renewable energy, logistical services in foreign commerce, biotechnology, software and strategic sectors determined by the president, are income tax-exempted for five years after starting productive activities on revenues derived from new investments.
-This tax exemption to new companies has extended to companies devoted to services on hospitals structures, educational services and cultural and art services.
+Newly incorporated companies that have their activities in cities other than the urban areas of Quito and Guayaquil, and that are carrying out food production, forestry and products thereof, or are producing or involved in metal mechanisms, petrochemicals, pharmaceuticals, tourism, renewable energy, logistical services in foreign commerce, biotechnology, software and strategic sectors determined by the President of Ecuador, are income tax-exempted for five years after starting productive activities on revenues derived from new investments.
+This tax exemption to new companies has extended to companies devoted to services on hospitals structures, educational services, and cultural and art services.

 However, private financial companies, banks and issuers of credit cards do not enjoy the benefit of a 10 per cent deduction on income for reinvestment of profits, and have the duty to anticipate income tax on the basis of 3 per cent on gross revenues (with a possible reduction to 1 per cent).
 The monthly tax rate on funds and investments abroad of financial institutions and companies devoted to investment funds and trusts is established at 0.25 per cent, which increases to 0.35 per cent in the case of deposits or investment in tax havens.

 Financial services are subject to 12 per cent VAT, instead of zero per cent.

 Banks and financial institutions are under the duty to supply the SRI with any requested information of concern to taxpayers as the clients of such entities, without restriction.